AnyChart/docs.anychart.com/Gantt_Chart_NEW/Overview.md

 ## Classes

-Below you can find the list of main classes used to configure the Gantt chart and its parts.
+Below you can find the list of classes used to configure the Gantt chart and its parts.

 Gantt chart: